secwexen/aapp-mart/README.md

 ## **Why This Project Exists**

 AAPP‑MART was created to help security teams and researchers better understand and simulate modern cyber‑attacks.
 Traditional tools focus on detection after an incident, while AAPP‑MART predicts attacker behavior, models possible attack paths, and provides insights before damage occurs.

 By open‑sourcing this project, we aim to make advanced attack simulation, risk modeling, and security automation accessible to everyone.

-## Installation
+## Installation: AI Red-Team Simulation & Attack-Path Engine

 AAPP‑MART is currently in development.
 A full installation workflow will be made available once the platform reaches the v1.0.0 production‑ready release.

 For detailed information, see the [Development Guide](docs/development.md).

-## Use Cases
+## Use Cases: Offensive Security, Threat Modeling, Predictive Attack Simulation

 AAPP-MART is designed for:
 - **Security researchers** → to simulate adversarial behavior and validate defenses.